goonairplanes/goonairplanes/README.md

-# ✈️ Go on Airplanes: Web Development That Doesn't Feel Like Rocket Science
+# ✈️ Go on Airplanes: Web Dev That Feels Like a Smooth Flight

 <div align="center">
   <img src="img/goonairplanes-banner.png" alt="Go on Airplanes Logo" width="512" />